Canadians Pavan, Humana-Paredes defeat Dutch pair 2-0 in beach volleyball at Tokyo Olympics

 Beach volleyball threads through Olympian Melissa Humana-Paredes’ bond with father

+“We thrive in a full stadium with all that energy, but I think the strength of our team is that we are able to manufacture energy as well, when we need to.”

+Pavan and Humana-Paredes have been dominant since they first partnered together five years ago.
+They’ve reached the finals at 14 international events and won seven, including the 2019 world title and a 2018 Commonwealth Games gold.

-Pavan and Humana-Paredes qualified for the Tokyo Games by winning the 2019 world championships.
+That world title qualified Pavan and Humana-Paredes for the Tokyo Olympics two years ago, then the COVID-19 pandemic delayed the Games by a year.

+“We have been waiting for this moment for so long,” said Pavan.
+“Last year was a roller-coaster of emotion.
+To know that we had earned our berth so early and then to have it put on pause was heartbreaking.

+“But we stayed disciplined and motivated and accountable – not only to each other, but to our federation and to our sport and everyone who’s been supporting us.”

 After a slow start that saw the Canadians trailing 5-2 in the opening set, the pair dug deep for a 7-1 run.